C# PDF generation quick start guide

 The resulting PDF with header and footer definitely looks more like a professional PDF document.

-BuildPagesHeader method sets a smaller font size for the text.
+The BuildPagesHeader method sets a smaller font size for the text.
 I use two lines for the header contents: one with the name of the current user and the second with the current date.
 The text is right-aligned.

 Please note that I do not specify any explicit size for the header.
 It will occupy the entire page width minus the left and the right margins.
 The height will depend on the text lines height.

 The footer is similar, except that it has its height specified explicitly.
 And there is a background color applied to it.
-The interesting part is that to put the current page number in the PDF footer, I can just use CurrentPageNumber method.
+The interesting part is that to put the current page number in the PDF footer, I can just use the CurrentPageNumber method.
 All calculations happen inside the library.

 Images